DragonMinded/libdragon/README.md

 You are now ready to run the examples on your N64 or emulator.

 Once you are sure everything is fine, you can delete the `tools/toolchain/` directory, where the toolchain was built.
-This will free around 6Gb of space.
+This will free around 6 GB of space.
 You will only need the installed binaries in the `N64_INST` from now on.

 ## Getting started: how to run a ROM